 Kahane made a final. point: “The question is not whether one is Jewish because Herzl said so or the Bible said so.
 When you get right down to it, you are Jewish because non-Jews said so.”

-As often happened in those years, though, it fell upon Krassner to sum it up.
+As often happened in those years, it fell upon Krassner to sum it up.

 Now, two years later, Israel was being threatened again, and a similar debate was going on right within Hasidic ranks.
 A day or two after the war started, the Lubavitcher Rebbe told a couple of men that if Israeli meant business, it should go right on to Damascus and hold it as a bargaining point.
 If true, that statement placed the Rebbe clearly within the Zionist camp.
 Of course the Satmar maintained their usual antipathy toward Israel.

 “I will say it bluntly—our position has not changed,” said Rabbi Chaim Stauber when I called him.
 “As a matter of fact, this all substantiates our claim that ultimate redemption cannot be man-made.
 We cannot redeem ourselves from Disapora—it’s a part of our age-old prohibition against rebelling against rulers.
 Of course, our hearts bleed.
 Jewish blood has been spilled, life taken once again.
-We would like to see the war end as soon as possible, but our de facto position has been steadfast.
+We would like to see the war end as soon as possible.
+But our de facto position has been steadfast.
 Of course, there is concern for safety, not only for religious Jews.
 A Jew is a Jew.
-We know the ultimate relaxation of safeguarding lives.
 It’s a part of us, mercy, benevolence, within us, our heritage.
 Most certainly, this has been heartbreaking.”